Crushing the Myth of Late-Stage Capitalism

 2. Capitalism can feel like too much responsibility

 Work sucks.
 I know.
 It’s nice to imagine a system where you don’t have to work so hard or make so many choices.
-Capitalism is an environment for people who are comfortable making choices, like which car to buy, what career to choose, and where to live.
-That may not be for everyone.
+Constraints are a normal part of life.
+Capitalism is an environment for people who are comfortable making choices under constraints, like which career to choose, and where to live.
+Some people might wish to not have to make these choices.

 But under capitalism, you can easily choose to coast by while respecting the choice of others who want to embrace the system.
 Alternative economic systems do not offer this choice, so I suspect most people would choose capitalism if given the option.
-The boats go from Cuba to Florida.
+That is why the boats go from Cuba to Florida.
 No one risks the journey in the other direction.

 3. It explains valid frustrations with capitalism